 Learn about ESRs in more details

-The novelty of the MonoGutHealth approach is that it exposes ESRs to new knowledge on the importance of early-life colonization and establishment of the microbiome in the Gastro-intestinal tract for later development and health.
+The novelty of the MonoGutHealth approach is that it exposes ESRs to new knowledge on the importance of early-life colonization and establishment of the The diverse consortium of bacteria, archaea, fungi, protozoa, viruses, and their collective genome f… in the The part of the digestive system that consists of the stomach and intestines. for later development and health.

-The consortium is convinced that this provides a yet largely unexploited opportunity to substitute for the prophylactic use of antibiotics, Zn and Cu currently used to treat livestock health issues, which can reduce the build-up of antimicrobial resistance and improve the sustainability of livestock production.
+The consortium is convinced that this provides a yet largely unexploited opportunity to substitute for the prophylactic use of antibiotics, Zn and Cu currently used to treat livestock health issues, which can reduce the build-up of Microorganisms’ ability to withstand antimicrobial treatments.
+Antibiotic overuse or misuse has been… and improve the sustainability of livestock production.

 MonoGutHealth will offer the ESRs insights into alternative approaches, rather than traditional ones (e.g. genetics and manipulation of postnatal environment), which can be exploited to improve animal health and growth in a sustainable manner.